 Do so when your diabetes is under control and regularly monitor blood glucose levels.

 There is nothing wrong with enjoying yourself, but do not take risks.
-The adverse reactions of diabetes and alcohol can be serious.
+The adverse reactions of alcohol and diabetes can be serious.